Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 - *`account_nft_tn`:* Account token name encoding UTxO to be consumed when minting the NFT.
 - *`subscription_fee`:* AssetClass type for the subscription fee.
-- *`total_subscription_fee`:* Total amount of the subscription fee for the entire subscription period.
+- *`subscription_fee_qty`:* Total amount of the subscription fee for the entire subscription period.
 - *`subscription_start`:* Starting time of the withdrawal period.
 - *`subscription_end`:* Expiry time of the subscription.